dex4er/debian-systemd-extra/README.md

 # dex4er/debian-systemd-extra

-A very small Docker image based on Debian with systemd
+A Docker image based on Debian with systemd intended to interactive work

 ## Usage